lumeland/blog/posts/vento-2.md

 The variable is not replaced with `it.name` automatically everywhere but the real variable `name` is created instead.
 If you edit the value of `it.name` in your code directly, it won't affect `name`.
-However, users never should edit the `it` variable directly, but use `{{ set name = "other value" }}`.
-So this change is unlikely to affect most users.
+However, this is more a Vento's internals change and it's unlikely to affect to final users since they never should edit the `it` variable directly, but use the code `{{ set name = "other value" }}`.

 ### New error handler